Queensland School Year Levels and Starting Age: Prep to Year 12

 | Senior secondary | Years 11 to 12 | 16 to 18 |

-- A child who turns five in May or June may still be eligible for Prep that year in Queensland.
+- A child who turns five on or before 30 June can usually start Prep that year.

-- A child who turns five in July will usually wait until the following year in Queensland.
+- A child who turns five on or after 1 July usually waits until the following school year.

 Early and delayed entry in Queensland

-Queensland is one of the states where parents regularly ask about flexibility.
+Queensland is one of the places where parents regularly ask about flexibility.
 The official guidance makes two things clear:

-- Early entry is possible only in specific circumstances and with school-level approval.
+- early entry is possible only in specific circumstances and with school-level approval; and

 That does not mean every close-to-cut-off child should be accelerated or delayed.
 It means Queensland expects families to take the decision seriously and keep the child's best interests at the centre.